 You can check my complete Duolingo review.

 Pros: Duolingo is a perfect example of how to learn a language through games.
-You can find tons of language combinations.
+There are tons of language combinations.

 Suppose you wish to learn two or more languages together.
 Duolingo permits you to do that.